jernelv/SpecAnalysis/README.md

 As a default, the spectrum is used in its raw form ("Not der").
 The first or second derivatives can also be selected, and these a calculated from finite differences.
 All of these options are calculated sequentially and displayed if the "all" option is selected.

 ### Scaling/Standardisation
-Scaling standardises features by scaling the data to unit variance.
-Often combined with mean centering.
+Scaling standardises features by scaling the data to unit variance and is often combined with mean centering.
 The standard deviation used is calculated from the training data.
 Mean centering is chosen by default when the program starts, but can be switched off, while scaling is off by default.

 ### Plots
 The bottom row contains checkmark boxes with options for plotting the spectral data before and after pre-processing.
-By default the data is plotted before pre-processing, and to see the effect of pre-processing it can also be useful to plot them afterwards as well.
+By default the data is plotted before pre-processing, and to see the effect of pre-processing it can be useful to plot them afterwards as well.
 These plots are saved if the "Save" option in the top right corner is chosen.

 ## Regression Methods
 Several regression methods are available in the program, and all program options can be found under the "Regression Methods" tab.
 Some of these are standard chemometric methods (PCR, PLSR, MLR), and there are also other machine learning (Random Forest) and deep learning methods.
 Note that regression with deep learning can be very computationally intensive.
 No regression modelling will be performed if the "None" option is selected, and can be useful for example when investigating how different pre-processing options change the spectra.